AnkitGupta-dev/travel-wishlist-app/README.md

 ## ✨ Upcoming Features

-- 🌍 **World Map View**: See visited vs wishlist places pinned on a map
 - 📊 **Trip Budget Planner**: Estimate your expenses for each trip
 - 🧠 **AI-based Travel Recommendation** (future)
 - 📨 **Share Destinations**: Share your dream trips with friends